mikemilano/ec2snapshots/README.md

-# ec2shapshots
+# ec2snapshots

-This is a utility script which creates snapshots and purges them after a set number of retention days defined in AWS volume tags.
+This is a utility which creates snapshots and purges them after a set number of retention days defined in AWS volume tags.

 Each time the script is run, it will do the following for each volume which contains a `Snapshot` tag:
  - Purge snapshots older than the retention period (number of days defined as the value in the tag)
- - Create a new snapshot (Description format: <volume-id>_<volume-name>_YYYYMMDDHHSS)
+ - Create a new snapshot (Description format: [volume-id]_[volume-name]_YYYYMMDDHHSS)

 ## Installation